AsimkSatti/AR-Computer-Vision-Controller/README.md

 I leave the creativity to you, but this code is designed in mind that you already have OSC and the folders correctly installed in Unity.
 If not go here ->https://github.com/jorgegarcia/UnityOSC

-All the python modules are accessible through pip, the AR enviroment and Computer Vision algo cannot run simultaneously *only one program per camera
+All the python modules are accessible through pip, the game enviroment and Computer Vision algo can run simultaneously but not simultaneosly withthe AR camera
+*only one program per camera

 Run your python program after starting your AR in Unity